 CATTEDRALE SANTA MARIA DEL FIORE

-The Cathedral of Santa Maria del Fiore is an imposing Gothic-style church, begun at the end of the 13th century by Arnolfo di Cambio, while the beautiful dome by Filippo Brunelleschi was added in the 15th century.
+The Cathedral of Santa Maria del Fiore is an imposing Gothic-style church, beginning at the end of the 13th century by Arnolfo di Cambio, while the beautiful dome by Filippo Brunelleschi was added in the 15th century.

 It is one of the most illustrious medieval architectural masterpieces in Europe, due to the boldness of its structures, the sumptuousness of its decorations, and the authoritativeness of its history.
 For this reason, together with other monuments in the historic center of Florence, it was recognized as a World Heritage Site by Unesco in 1982 🏆.
-It is the fifth-largest church in Europe, after St. Peter in Rome, St. Paul in London, the Cathedral of Seville and the Milan Cathedral.
+It is the fifth-largest church in Europe, after St. Peter in Rome, St. Paul in London, the Cathedral of Seville, and the Milan Cathedral.

 The church was consecrated when the facade was still to be finished.

 The facade is covered with pink, white, and green marble and honors the Madonna, depicting her enthroned with a flowered scepter while dominating all the rest.
 Instead, the mosaics represent, on the central door, “Christ enthroned between Mary and St. John the Baptist with the Florentine saints“, on the right “Florentine artisans, merchants, and humanists who pay homage to the Faith” and on the left “Charity among the founders of pious Florentine works“.